ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 {: #trusted-profile-for-enterprise-security-use-cases}
 {: step}

 Similar to users and service IDs, [trusted profiles](/docs/account?topic=account-identity-overview#trustedprofiles-bestpract) are identities that can be granted access in IAM policies.
-You can accomplish this using the {{site.data.keyword.cloud_notm}} API, CLI, any of the available SDKs or via the {{site.data.keyword.cloud_notm}} console.
+Trusted profiles differ in that they cannot create and own API keys.
+They are an identity within a specific account which serves as "gateway" for someone or something else to work within that account without the need for an API key.
+You configure that someone or something else (see below) as part of the trusted profile setup.
+All the usual options are available, the {{site.data.keyword.cloud_notm}} API, CLI, any of the available SDKs or the {{site.data.keyword.cloud_notm}} console.

 In the console, as part of the IAM category, [trusted profiles](/iam/trusted-profiles) have their own section.
 There, you can easily create and manage them.
 The following screenshot shows the second step of the dialog to create a trusted profile.
-You can configure which entity can assume the identity of the trusted profile.
+You can [configure which entity can assume the identity of the trusted profile](/docs/account?topic=account-create-trusted-profile).
 It is one or more of:
 - Federated users
 - Compute resources
 - {{site.data.keyword.cloud_notm}} services
 - Service IDs

 ![Trusted profile entity type](images/trusted-profiles-hidden/IAM_TrustedProfile_create.png){: caption="Trusted profile types" caption-side="bottom"}